aknavj/aknavj.github.io/Grabing models and textures from game or 3D application.md

   * GPU PerfStudio
   * Radeon GPU Profiler (GPU Open)

 Before you will start to use any Grabbing tool or Graphics analyzers it is a good practice to understand what the Tool does and what is happening inside application.
-So at first, you need to understand that everything that you are grabbing is handled by Game Engine of the game itself.
-Game Engine generally has its sub-system called Rendering engine which is in general responsible for managing everything that you see on the screen and in what order it will be displayed.
+At first, you must be aware that everything you are grabbing is handled by Game Engine of the game itself.
+Generally Game Engine has its sub-system called 'Rendering engine' which is in the most common way responsible for managing everything that you see on the screen and in what order it will be displayed.

 The Rendering engine is working with all 3D data structures such as vertices, polygons, UV coordinates, and textures.
 Under the hood Rendering Engine is also handling their optimization before sending it to the video buffer memory and before it is all displayed in the frame of the application.

-So you will be also grabbing:
+So you might grab additional "unwanted" data such as:
 * Portals
+* Trigger areas (represented by Cube/Box shape or Positional Null Axis)
 * Level of details
 * Collision-shaped representations (boxes, cylinders, spheres)
-* Etc...

 ### Tutorial / Usage: